 In this area, strong freshwater and nutrient discharge from the Amazon River, and stronger than usual upwelling currents near the coasts of Western Africa effectively flood the Atlantic Ocean with fertilizer for Sargassum.
 With moderate temperatures and the presence of a seed population that’s now become ever-present, researchers now speculate that this may be the primary source for the Eastern Caribbean’s severe Sargassum events.

 Another factor that comes into play – increased nutrient content in the Amazon River, and the Orinoco River enters the Atlantic Ocean when the northern half of South America experiences higher rainfall and stronger runoff due to deforestation.
 One other source of nutrients – Saharan Dust.

-Much of the research into Sargassum have remained limited due to a lack of data, with a number of conclusions remaining speculative.
-More on this has been reported by The Atlantic.
+Much of the research into Sargassum has remained limited due to a lack of data, with several conclusions remaining speculative.
+The Atlantic has reported more on this.

 Sargassum Detection & Forecasting

-For further offshore detection, the chlorophyll pigment within Sargassum reflects infrared light more strongly than the surrounding seawater does.
+The chlorophyll pigment within Sargassum reflects infrared light more strongly than the surrounding seawater for further offshore detection.
 To satellites that detect infrared, sargassum appears quite distinctly.

 Hence, remote sensing and geographical information systems scientists can use optical satellite imagery such as Landsat, VIIRS, and MODIS to detect Sargassum mats and use ocean current modeling to forecast landfall.